wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/index.rst

 Additional security options
 ===========================

 Additional security measures can be implemented in the enrollment process in order to authenticate  the endpoint to the Wazuh manager and vice versa.
-These security options are only available when enrolling agents :ref:`via the agent configuration method <enrollment_via_agent_automatic_request>`.
+These security options are only available when enrolling agents :doc:`via the agent configuration method <../via-agent-configuration/index>`.

 The additional security options include: